 2. How can our credential platform deliver the most value, now and in the future?

 Generations of students, staff and faculty have enjoyed the convenience and efficiency that electronic credentials provide on college campuses.
 However, many schools still depend on the legacy technology they invested in decades ago, like magnetic stripe or low frequency proximity cards.
 Newer technology is available that’s encrypted and less vulnerable to security breaches.
-Transitioning to something more secure, like smart credential technology and/or a mobile student ID, can help defend against duplications or hacks.
+Transitioning to something more secure, like smart card technology and/or a mobile credential, can help defend against duplications or hacks.

 “Devices that copy credential information, especially when a card isn’t encrypted, can be purchased for less than $40,” says Brian Marris, product manager, Allegion connected accessories.
 “If a hacker puts one of these products in a backpack, sometimes it just needs to be within a certain range to steal info from a proximity or mag stripe card.
 A student likely won’t even realize they’ve been compromised.
 There’s also concern over the kiosks like Key Me that duplicate RFID credentials.
 Anyone can use these machines.